 My own version of cabbage casserole is low carb, so I don’t use rice.
 This cabbage casserole comes out so good, I seriously doubt the rice is even needed.
 I don’t think you’ll miss it at all.

-As I was cooking this cabbage casserole, I decided at the last minute to add a pinch of cayenne, and was rewarded with subtle heat that really enhances the casserole.
+As I was cooking this cabbage casserole, I decided at the last minute to add a pinch of cayenne.
+I was rewarded with subtle heat that really enhances the casserole.